thcheung/FactLLaMA/README.md

 ## Datasets
 The raw datasets can be downloaded at [CofCED](https://github.com/Nicozwy/CofCED).

+## Acknowledgment
+This project is built based on [Alpaca-Lora](https://github.com/tloen/alpaca-lora.git).

 ## Citation

 Please cite our work if you found this project useful.